Hidden yet quantifiable: A lower bound for confounding strength using randomized trials: Real-world experiments

 \section{Real-world experiments}

 Linking back to the pipeline in \Cref{fig:motivating_example}, we demonstrate how epidemiologists can use the lower bound $\gammalb$ to successfully differentiate between studies with significant confounding and those with negligible confounding.
-Specifically, we propose comparing $\gammalb$ with a critical value of $\confvalue$, also derived from the available data
+Specifically, we propose comparing $\gammalb$ with a critical value of $\confvalue$, estimated from the available observational data

 In essence, $\confvaluecrit$ represents the minimum strength for which sensitivity analysis includes both positive and negative values of treatment effect, thereby invalidating the study results.
-Note that more sophisticated choices are possible for the critical value of $\Gamma$ and the most appropriate one for the specific context should be determined by epidemiologists.
+Similar critical values have been proposed in the literature to assess the robustness of conclusions drawn from observational data, see e.g. \citet{vanderweele2017sensitivity,jin2023sensitivity}.
+The most appropriate choice for the specific context should be determined by epidemiologists.

 We flag an observational study as confounded if $\gammalb$ exceeds the critical value, i.e.

 We compare our decision-making procedure with one based on a binary test